debrief/pepys-import/.github/pull_request_template.md

 - [ ] I have chosen an appropriate label for the PR.
 - [ ] I have completed the mandatory sections of this document.
 - [ ] I have deleted any unused sections.
-- [ ] I confirm that I have checked for required README updates and acted accordingly.

 ## 📝 Developer Notes:
 <!-- [Sometimes, extra notes are needed to add clarity to a PR, add them here] -->